BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 ### Mastery

-Mastery is still a decent choice for raw healing.
+Mastery is a good choice for raw healing.
 But it has no effect on our damage, the healing it contributes is also dependent on composition and positioning.

 ### Secondary Stat Diminishing Returns